MOZGIII/Statistics/README.md

 $ source vm_init.sh
 ```

-The `source vm_init.sh` will run a prober script, which can work very long (~5-10 minutes) and fully automated, so you shall go and make a cup of tea.
+The `source vm_init.sh` will run a provision script, which can work very long (~5-10 minutes) and fully automated, so you shall go and make a cup of tea.

 ## Usage